zkldi/uscir-spec/source/common/api.rst

     As noted above, if the server returns a HTTP code other than ``200 OK`` , the response body will not be consumed.

 The below table indicates the two-digit USC-IR status codes to be used by the server in response to a request.
-Given that we use HTTP status codes to determine whether our *request* succeeded, USC-IR implements two digit integer ``statusCode`` s to indicate the status of a request.

 ============== ============= =======
 ``statusCode`` Title         Meaning